rabbou/chinese-restaurant-process/README.md

-# Chinese Restaurant Process Project
+# The Chinese Restaurant Process
 Ruben Abbou & Jack Potrykus

 # Overview

-In this repository, we provide a python package complete with utilities to simulate draws from a Chinese Restaurant Process, as well as a vignette covering motivation _for_, example use-cases _of_, and simulations _from_ the Chinese Restaurant Process.
+In this repository, we provide a python package complete with utilities to simulate draws from a Chinese Restaurant Process, as well as a vignette covering motivation _for_, algorithm picture and example use-cases _of_, and simulations _from_ the Chinese Restaurant Process.

 # Directory Structure